Hassan Khan (artist)

 Hassan Khan (born 1975) is a British-born Egyptian artist, musician, and writer.
 His work combines mediums of installation, electronic media, performance, sound, sculpture and video.
 His artistic practice explores constructions of cultural and social politics and their relations to art, particularly in the urban landscape.
 He resides and works in Cairo and Berlin.

 Biography

 Khan was born in London, England in 1975, to Egyptian parents.
 His father, Mohamed Khan was a film director and producer.
-His mother, Zeinab Khalifa, is a silver smith and jewelery maker.
+His mother, Zeinab Khalifa, is a silver smith and jewellery maker.
 His family moved to Cairo in his early childhood, where he was raised.

 In 1990, at the age of 15, Khan was admitted into the American University in Cairo.
 He graduated with a BA and MA in English and comparative literature, in 1995 and 2004 respectively.
 His graduate research examines ethics and discourses of cultural history.